Thursday, March 8, 2012

 Friends together--Greg ran with his son Nikoli and Niko's friend Omar.
 Nikoli could have easily done the half as he is really fast, but you are not allowed to enter until your bones are stronger at age 16.

-The MEPI team was a bit bigger than this, but hongera sana to all of them who ran. (especially my girls Harriet and Lucy) We headed home to get cleaned up and take a break.
+We headed home to get cleaned up and take a break.
 Harriet came over to drag Charles back to the stadium (not much dragging involved)

 We all hope to participate next year.